EOSIO/eosjs/README.md

 cd ./docker && ./up.sh
 ```

-All functions read only or transactional follow this pattern for parameters.
+All blockchain functions (read and write) follow this pattern:

 ```js
 // If the last argument is a function it is treated as a callback